squirrel-prover/squirrel-prover/documentation/sphinx/source/doc-writting.rst

        .. cmd:: _Infix @string := @one_term {? ( {+, @syntax_modifier } ) } {? : @ident }

-          This command is equivalent to :n:`…`.
+          This command is equivalent to :n:`...`.

    .. tab:: Produces

     .. cmd:: _Infix @string := @one_term {? ( {+, @syntax_modifier } ) } {? : @ident }

-       This command is equivalent to :n:`…`.
+       This command is equivalent to :n:`...`.

 ``.. cmdv::`` |black_nib| A variant of a Squirrel command.